rusefi/rusefi/firmware/bootloader/readme.txt

 - Turn on the ECU board.
 - If the connection is successful, the next page of STMFlashLoader appears immediately.
 Press "Next" button again and follow the instructions.
 - You can use:
-  - Flash Read command;
+  - Upload from device (Flash Read) command;
-  - Flash Write command;
+  - Download to device (Flash Write) command;
-  - Sector Erase command (not Full Erase!).
+  - Erase->Selection command (only Sector erase is currently supported, not Full Erase!).

 To update the firmware:
-- choose "Flash Write" mode;
+- choose "Download to device" mode;
 - select the firmware file (rusefi.hex).
 Note! ***Use only recent firmware builds with bootloader support!***
 - you may select "verify" option to check
-- you may select "Start application" to automatically run the main firmware after the update.
+- you may select "Jump to the user program" to automatically run the main firmware after the update.

+See STMFlashLoader_all_screenshots.png for more info.

 !!!
 Note that the bootloader can update only the main firmware, but not itself !!!